xsuite/xsuite/docs/line.rst

 Insert elements
 ===============

-It is possible to insert elements in a line.
+It is possible to insert elements in a line also after its creation.
 The position of the new elements can be specified as absolut s position or as relative to an existing element.
 This is illustrated in the following example:

 .. literalinclude:: generated_code_snippets/insert_element.py
    :language: python